fekberg/blog.filipekberg.se/Snow/_posts/2014-05-21-goodbye-wordpress-hello-snow.md

 author: fekberg
 comments: true
 published: draft
-metadescription: I've left Wordpress for Sandra.Snow to get reliability and speed
+metadescription: I've left Wordpress for Snow to get reliability and speed
 categories: Architecture, Programming
 tags: Microsoft Azure, Wordpress
 ---
 As per my previous post [I've moved to Azure](http://blog.filipekberg.se/2014/05/20/moving-microsoft-azure/) and this has been a really interesting experience so far.
-Not only did it force me to learn more about the offerings of Microsoft Azure, but I also came to the conclusion that moving away, as far as possible, from Wordpress was about time.
+Not only did it force me to learn more about the offerings of Microsoft Azure, but I also came to the conclusion that moving away, as far as possible, from Wordpress was about time.<!--excerpt-->

 ### Why?
 After I had migrated to Microsoft Azure with my Wordpress blog I looked closely over how the average response time increased for the site, compared to what I had on my previous server.
 It wasn't until I published another WebSite on the same Instance that I noticed that I didn't really have to live with the long load times.